em/gcanvas/readme.md

 Convenience method to fill a circle to depth just like fillRect().

-### Command line utility
+### gcanvas(1)
-GCanvas comes with a command line utility that you can use to write machining tasks as simple standalone .js files.
-Just define a main(context) function in the script, and gcanvas will pass it a pre-built context that outputs to stdout.
+Gcanvas comes with a command line utility that you can use to write standalone Javascript CNC jobs.
+Just define a `main(context)` function in the script, and gcanvas will pass it a pre-built context that outputs to stdout.

 ```